 The high rainfall against the western Andes (Wet Andes) and the low sea-surface temperatures offshore give rise to cold and humid air masses, contributing to the ice fields and glaciers, the largest ice fields in the Southern Hemisphere outside of Antarctica.

 The overall climate is cool and dry.
 The east coast is warmer than the west, especially in summer, as a branch of the southern equatorial current reaches its shores, whereas a cold current washes the west coast.
 However, winters are harder on the inland plateaus east of the slopes and further down the coast on the southeast end of the Patagonian region.

 The area's principal economic activities have been mining, whaling, livestock (notably sheep), agriculture (wheat and fruit production near the Andes towards the north), and oil after its discovery near Comodoro Rivadavia in 1907.
 Energy production is also a crucial part of the local economy.

-In the second half of the 20th century, tourism became an ever more important part of Patagonia's economy.
+In the second half of the 20th century, tourism became an ever more critical part of Patagonia's economy.
 Originally a remote backpacking destination, the region has attracted increasing numbers of upmarket visitors, cruise passengers rounding Cape Horn or visiting Antarctica, and adventure and activity holiday-makers.

 Principal tourist attractions include the Perito Moreno glacier, the Valdés Peninsula, the Argentine Lake District, Ushuaia, and Tierra del Fuego.
-Ushuaia is also a jumping-off place for travel to Antarctica, bringing in still more visitors.
+Ushuaia is also a jumping-off place for travel to Antarctica, bringing in more visitors.

 Tourism has created new markets locally and for export for traditional crafts such as Mapuche handicrafts, guanaco textiles, confectionery, and preserves.